TextConf.java

 public TextConf placement(UI.Placement placement) {

-return of(_content, _fontConf, _clipArea, _placementBoundary, placement, _offset, _wrapLines, _autoPreferredHeight);
+return of(_content, _fontConf, _clipArea, _placementBoundary, placement, _offset, _wrapLines, _autoPreferredHeight, _obstacles, _obstaclesFromChildrenAs, _obstaclesFromChildrenEnabled);

 }